.

 By 1 Oct—40%

-After 1 Oct 2022—no refunds.
+After 1 Oct 2022—no refunds

 TRAVEL INSURANCE (US members)

 Travel insurance is available as a separate package at an extra cost.
-The cost of travel insurance is approximately $210 to $350, depending on length of tour, tour inclusions, etc. Tour participants may call our agents' associate office in New Jersey, Prime Travel, to purchase travel insurance and obtain the exact rate for your tour.
+The cost of travel insurance is approximately $210 to $350, depending on length of tour, tour inclusions, etc. Tour participants may call our agents' associates' office in New Jersey, Prime Travel, to purchase travel insurance and obtain the exact rate for your tour.
 The travel insurance policy is a contract between traveler and Insurance Company (Travel Guard, Allianz etc).
 Tutku Tours has no role in booking or in the payment of the travel insurance.
 When you call to inquire about travel insurance, please mention your group name (Tutku—BST Jacoby).
 Prime Travel’s phone number: 1-201-825-1600.
 Contact: Mrs. Armagan Ayata or Mr. Sal Kesedar.

 ARRIVAL